kunterbunt2/mercator/README.md

 ## Issues

 - engine thrusters placement is wrong.
+- audio engine throws endless exceptions when quitting the game
 - engine thrusters not firing for docking/undocking.
 - after a while several traders are in-queue, but station believes they are in-dock.
 - tts ignoring pause.